crypto-org-chain/chain-docs/docs/chain-details/module_distribution.md

 - any delegator withdraws from a validator, or
 - the validator withdraws it's commission.

-For delegators, once they have delegated to a validator, they will be entitled for a portion of the total reward obtained by the validators.
+For delegators, once they have delegated to a validator, they will be entitled to a portion of the total reward obtained by the validators.
 The reward is proportional to their delegated amount, and the commission charged by the validator operator (if any).

 #### Transaction Fees Bonus